spatie/docs.spatie.be-old/resources/views/laravel-backup/v3/installation-and-setup.md

 Learn how to [set up monitoring](/laravel-backup/v3/monitoring-the-health-of-all-backups/overview).

 ## Dumping the database
 `mysqldump` and `pg_dump` are used to dump the database.
 If they are not installed in a default location, you can add a key named `dump_command_path` in Laravel's own `database.php` config file.
-Be sure to only filled in the path to the binary without the name of the binary itself.
+Be sure to only fill in the path to the binary without the name of the binary itself.

 If your database dump takes a long time you might hit the default timeout of 60 seconds.
-You can set a higher (or lower) limit by providing a `dump_command_timeout` config key containing how long the command may run in seconds.
+You can set a higher (or lower) limit by providing a `dump_command_timeout` config key which sets how long the command may run in seconds.

 Here's an example for MySQL:
 ```php